The Best Cloud Phone Systems for UK Businesses in 2026

 • Meetings have scaled up massively: Dialpad’s meeting experience is now much less lite add-on than it used to be.
 If your team uses video regularly, this matters.

-• #Channels for internal comms: Channels are genuinely useful for keeping team chatter organised by project or function.
+• Channels for internal comms: Channels are genuinely useful for keeping team chatter organised by project or function.
 It’s the kind of feature you miss when you drop down to cheaper VoIP systems.

-• Analytics for calling analytics: There are handy visual breakdowns of your calls inside Dialpad (which opens as a different window to keep things separate), so you can see the ratio of calls that are being unanswered, abandoned and more, across your team (as well as at the individual level).
+• Analytics for calling data: There are handy visual breakdowns of your calls inside Dialpad (which opens as a different window to keep things separate), so you can see the ratio of calls that are being unanswered, abandoned and more, across your team (as well as at the individual level).
 That way, you can look for efficiency improvements a little more easily.

 call analytics in Dialpad